CharlesBCookman/Portfolio-Week1/README.md

 ## Setup/Installation Requirements

 * _Clone down from my repository at https://github.com/CharlesBCookman/Week-1-Portfolio-Page_
-* _Open it in your own code editor, I used VA code_
+* _Open index.html file from directory folder in your web browser._
-* _Open in a live server to view a local hosting of it_
-* _Or just visit the Github deployment page https://charlesbcookman.github.io/Week-1-Portfolio-Page/_
+* _Or just visit the Github deployment page https://charlesbcookman.github.io/Portfolio-Week1/_

 _If you run into and trouble please contact me at CharlesBCookman@gmail.com_

 ## Known Bugs

-* _Backgroud isn't loading on gh-pages deployment page_
+_None at this time_

 ## License